Kamen Rider Hibiki & The Seven Senki

 Kamen Rider Hibiki & The Seven Senki (劇場版 仮面ライダー響鬼と7人の戦鬼, Gekijōban Kamen Raidā Hibiki to Shichinin no Senki) is the movie for the Japanese tokusatsu production Kamen Rider Hibiki, directed by Taro Sakamoto and written by Toshiki Inoue.
-The movie's title and plot is a reference to the classic Akira Kurosawa film, the Seven Samurai.
+The movie's title and plot is a reference to the classic Akira Kurosawa film, Seven Samurai.
 This movie marks the debut of Kamen Rider Hibiki's final form prior to its appearance in the show, and also explains the history of the Makamou and Oni war.

 The film was produced by Ishinomori Productions and Toei, the producers of all the previous television series and films under the Kamen Rider franchise.
 Following the tradition of all Heisei Kamen Rider movies, it is a double bill with 2005's Super Sentai movie, Mahou Sentai Magiranger: The Bride of Infershia.

 This was the first of the Heisei era Kamen Rider movies to not have a two word subtitle.

 This movie also served to introduce the new producer and writer team that would later go on to replace producer Shigenori Takatera and writer Tsuyoshi Kida within the main series.